 Create a sophisticated and serene finish without the added expense.
 Quartz worktops have very similar qualities to that of granite.
 However, they are non-porous, meaning they are more hygienic than granite and equally scratch resistant, so are a perfect choice for busy kitchens.

 Wren’s most popular worktop material is quartz.
-‘Quartz is an investment in style and substance.
-Made from one of nature’s strongest minerals – quartz – mixed with resin, this advanced engineering process combines the natural beauty of stone with all the benefits of technology’ explains Darren Watts, Wren Kitchens Showroom and Design Director.
+'Quartz is an investment in style and substance.
+Made from one of nature's strongest minerals - quartz - mixed with resin, this advanced engineering process combines the natural beauty of stone with all the benefits of technology,' explains Darren Watts, Showroom and Design Director at Wren Kitchens.

 'This means you can enjoy the look and feel of real stone in a wide variety of colours and patterns that are more consistent in tone than any raw organic material.'
 Quartz is a fantastic option for those wanting to achieve a more natural look for a traditional kitchen or ultra-modern kitchen, and it’s very affordable too.

 7. Choose a practical worktop for ease of installation

 Corian is highly durable and can be shaped without joints, making it the ideal material for kitchens with a unique layouts or lots of corners.
 Corian designs are proving popular for the modern kitchen as homeowners strive to create clean, continuous finish with worktops incorporating a fully-moulded sink and drainer.

 On a practical note David from Wren adds, 'One of the main advantages of this manmade material is that it can be pieced together in your home.
 So it’s suitable for sleek top floor city flats with narrow access.
 You can also create a feature of it by shining light through.'

 'For those techy fans, a nifty wireless charger can be added underneath the worktop – no wires, no fuss, just pop your phone on the worktop and it magically charges.'